 Web Confidential gives you access to your passwords from within your browser and from the macOS Dock.
 When you need access to a user ID and password, a handy floating utility window shows all the information you might need about your password.

-Web Confidential can of course also create and generate passwords for you.
+Web Confidential supports AppleScript and can of course also import passwords from other password managers.

 Last but not least, Web Confidential permits you to encrypt your password files, protecting this sensitive information from prying eyes, using the state-of-the-art Blowfish algorithm.

 The Blowfish algorithm was first published in 1994, and has been proven extremely resilient to cracking.
 No known successful cryptanalysis against Blowfish exists.

 "Web Confidential is easy to use, secure, and well-integrated" - Adam C. Engst, TidBITS.

 "I find Web Confidential indispensable" - Dr. Eric D. Belsley, The Mac Resource Page.

 And recommended in: 'Internet Security for Your Macintosh', page 40, © 2001 Peachpit Press.